 Asa Hutchinson is the 46th governor of the State of Arkansas.
 In 2018, he was re-elected with 65% of the vote, receiving more votes than any other candidate for governor in the state’s history.
 Governor Hutchinson grew up on a small farm in Gravette.
 He is a graduate of the University of Arkansas law school.
 He and his wife, Susan, have been married 47 years.
 They have four children and six grandchildren.

 President Ronald Reagan appointed Governor Hutchinson as U.S. Attorney for the Western District of Arkansas.
 In 1996, he won the first of three successive terms in the U.S. House of Representatives.
 During his third term in Congress, President George W. Bush appointed him director of the Drug Enforcement Administration and later as an undersecretary in the newly created Department of Homeland Security.
 His experience established him as a national resource for his expertise on trade, energy, national security, and education.

-The Governor is the current Vice Chair of the National Governors Association.
+The Governor is the current Chairman of the National Governors Association.
 His NGA Chairman’s Initiative is focused on expanding computer science literacy.